-Archibald and his twin brother George Mosman arrived in New South Wales on the Civilian on 24 August 1828 after spending time growing sugar in the West Indies.
-Once in Australia, Archibald became involved in both the whaling and pastoral industry.
+Archibald and George Mosman arrived in New South Wales on the 347 ton brig Civilian on 24 August 1828.
+Once in Australia Archibald became involved in both the whaling and pastoral industry.

-Archibald Mosman also acquired Furracabad station near Glenn Innes and the estate Abbey Green near Singleton, having purchased it from Alexander Warren.
+Archibald also acquired the estate Abbey Green near Singleton, having purchased it from Alexander Warren.

 Select here to find some of the convicts assigned to Archibald Mosman

 2).
 Jackey, alias Wong-ko-bi-kan, an aboriginal native, was indicted for the wilful murder of John Flynn (arrived per Jane), by wounding him with a spear at William's River, on the estate of Archibald Mosman on the 3rd April 1834, of which wound he lingered until the 6th following, and then died.
 (R. v.
 Jacky Jacky - Decisions of the Superior Courts of NSW)

 3).
 Relic of Archibald Mosman - One of the oldest buildings in Mosman, with many historic memories attached to it was completely burnt out last night, despite the efforts of the Mosman and Neutral Bay fire brigades.
 It was the squat stone structure well known as Mrs. Lewis's refreshment rooms, beside the bridge at the lower end of Avenue road.
 It was owned by Mr. Rabone, of Military road, Mosman.

 The building was erected in the thirties by the late Mr. Archibald Mosman, after whom Mosman Bay was named.
 It was principally used in the old whaling days to provide accommodation for crews of ships that were hove to there and careened.
 At that time several of the rooms were fitted after the fashion of a ship's fo'csle, with tiers of bunks against the walls. - The Sun 30 January 1914